 - Time 20 minutes

-- Activity Overview

-Youth talk about peer pressure and social norms and create collages of what being a teen is portrayed as in magazines or online.
+- Youth talk about peer pressure and social norms and create collages of what being a teen is portrayed as in magazines or online.
 Youth reflect on how media products promote certain lifestyles.

-- Activity Objective

-At the end of the activity, youth will be able to:
+- At the and of the activity, youth will

-- Describe the influence of media on teen peer pressure and social norms.

-- Materials Needed